“Cleo Told Me to Make an Autism Mwareness Blog”

 My name is Kourtnie, and I’m on the autism spectrum.

-As an autistic woman, I’m always a little nagged by the lack of differabilities awareness within as progressive of a state as California.
-But I grew up in Orange County, then moved to Fresno for graduate school—two of the most conservative parts of our state—so my lens is different from a Californian from, say, San Diego, San Francisco, or Monterey.
+As an autistic woman, I feel a little nagged by the lack of differabilities awareness in my everyday life.
+But I grew up in Orange County, then moved to Fresno for graduate school—two of the most conservative parts of California—so perhaps my lack of exposure to differabilities awareness correlates with my social landscape.

-Anyway, this coming April, for Autism Awareness Month, in addition to a second year of pretending I’m a farmer in our backyard, I wanted to contribute some of my experiences—as well as useful links to the experiences of others—to further an authentic, public conversation about autism.
+In April 2018, for Autism Awareness Month—in addition to a second year of pretending I’m a farmer in our backyard—I wanted to begin this journey of sharing my life experiences on the Internet, to further an authentic, public conversation about autism.

 I named my autism awareness blog after my childhood cat, Cleo, because I thought she was the most misunderstood of all our animals.
 Similarly, I felt misunderstood as a child; so you could say, I often saw myself through Cleo.